Iran’s massive protest movement against June’s electoral coup is now moving into a new phase. What are its prospects?

 A review of Wars, Guns, and Votes: Democracy in Dangerous Places by Paul Collier.

-Reports on recent elections in Albania, Argentina, Bulgaria, Congo (Brazzaville), Guinea-Bissau, Indonesia, Iran, Kyrgyzstan, Lebanon, Mauritania, Mexico, and Moldova.
+Reports on elections in Albania, Argentina, Bulgaria, Congo (Brazzaville), Guinea-Bissau, Indonesia, Iran, Kyrgyzstan, Lebanon, Mauritania, Mexico, and Moldova.